 If you are not able to attend the SEP Drop-in Clinic, you may download the Pre-Departure briefing slides which the SEP managers have prepared for you.

-The annual “Go Away” Exchange Fair is held in March for students who have applied or are considering applying for SEP.
+The “Go Away” Exchange Fairs are held every semester for students who have applied or are considering to apply for SEP.
 Incoming exchange students from our partner universities will talk about their home university and share useful materials with you.
 Please keep a lookout for the event updates on the PALs’ Facebook page.

 We understand that being away for so long and getting back to your old life presents a unique set of challenges.